 This document sets out the vision for Clinical Research over the next five years at the United Lincolnshire Hospitals NHS Trust.
 The Trust vision is to be a centre for high quality, relevant clinical research, innovation and rural health.
 The Strategy document is intended to provide the broad strategic direction to the development of clinical research across the Trust.
-The Research Strategy is linked to the Trust strategic vision, values and objectives as outlined in the 2021 strategy.
+The research and Innovation Strategy is linked to the Trust strategic vision, values and objectives as outlined in the draft 2021 strategy.

 ULH Trust has been participating in many multi-centre clinical trials and has been successful in attracting clinical trials, developing its clinical research infrastructure and attracting funding from the NIHR Clinical Research Network, East Midlands.
 However, the Trust has not been so successful in attracting research grants and promoting collaborative research with other organisations, particularly with the University of Lincoln.
-The new Research strategy will ensure that we build on our successes and implement a strategic policy that will enable the Trust to work in partnership with key stakeholders and achieve its clinical research objectives.
-Embedding clinical research into the core business of the Trust, which will increase research capacity and capability, will deliver high quality outputs and it will help to engage staff and patients throughout the Trust and directly contribute to improving patient care.
+The new Research strategy will ensure that we build on our successes and implement a strategic policy that will enable the Trust to achieve its clinical research objectives.
+Embedding clinical research into the core business of the Trust, increasing research capacity and capability, will deliver high quality research outputs it will help to engage staff and patients throughout the Trust and directly contribute to improve patient care.